 As it was our first trip, we opted to have a driver.
 We had a few out of the way places we wanted to visit and taking public transport would have taken too long to get us there.
 Our driver was absolutely wonderful and ended up being a wealth of information.
 After our time in India he felt like part of the family and we were quite sad to say good bye.
 He knew all the unspoken rules of the road in India (there are many, the most important being the biggest vehicle gets right of way, doesn’t matter which side of the road it’s driving).
 He pointed out long forgotten forts and temples on hill tops, knew where we could stop in the middle of nowhere to get a bite to eat and took us along back routes showing us sights we would never have seen.

 Travelling by rail is also a great way to see the countryside and meet people.
 Unfortunately we had limited time in India so opted for a more reliable mode of transport as trains can often times be delayed.
 Trips can also take quite a while.
-We flew from Varanasi to Amritsar it it was relatively inexpensive.
+We flew from Varanasi to Amritsar and it was relatively inexpensive.
 Considering how ill I was feeling I was quite grateful I was able to crawl into a warm bed that night instead of having to sleep on the train.

 Life in Paharganj in Delhi